mozman/ezdxf/docs/source/dxfentities/xline.rst

 .. module:: ezdxf.entities
     :noindex:

-XLINE entity (`DXF Reference`_) is a construction line that extents to infinity in both directions.
+The XLINE entity (`DXF Reference`_) is a construction line that extents to infinity in both directions.

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.DXFGraphic`